top of page

 HOCl-based formulations, as seen in these studies and reviewed by Natarelli et al. (2022), are available in various forms, including sprays, creams, and wipes.
 These products can be incorporated into daily skincare routines, providing a practical and convenient means of managing eczema.
 Consultation with our Cleanbody Team is recommended to determine the most suitable application for individual cases.

 Hypochlorous Acid stands at the forefront of innovative eczema care, offering a targeted and safe approach to address skin microbiome imbalances.
 While further research is warranted, existing evidence from studies such as Fukuyama et al. (2017, 2018), the comprehensive review by Natarelli et al. (2022), and my clinical experience suggest that HOCl holds great promise in revolutionizing eczema management.
 As with any medical intervention, consulting with healthcare professionals is crucial for personalized and effective treatment.
-Purchase our CleanSKIN Kit, which includes CleanSKIN Cleanse, a hypochlorous acid product to address irritated skin.
+Purchase our CleanSKIN Kit, which includes CleanSKIN Calm, a hypochlorous acid product to address irritated skin.

 References: